monopole/mdrip/README.md

 reported as the block name for logging.
 But like any label it can be used for selection too.

-Beware that extracted scripts can do anything that the user can do.
+Beware that extracted blocks execute as if the user typed them.
-There's no notion of encapsulation or automatic cleanup.
-Blocks to do clean can be added to the markdown.
+There's no notion of encapsulation.
+Also, there's no automatic cleanup.
+A block that does cleanup can be added to the markdown.

 ## Build